11 Frozen Foods You’re Probably Storing Wrong

 When rewrapping prepackaged meat for freezing, cut the label from the original wrapping and tape it to the new package.
 You will have a record of the cut of meat, its weight, and the date of purchase.
 To prepare raw hamburger patties for freezing, separate them with small plastic coffee-can tops, stack them in a pile, place them in a plastic bag, and seal.
 Freeze raw or cooked meatballs on a cookie sheet, then transfer them to a container, seal, and freeze.
 They will stay separate and you can use as many as you want when you need them.

 Bread will dry out quickly in the refrigerator, but it freezes well for up to six months if wrapped in plastic, then foil.
 When putting the bread in the freezer, don't crush the loaf.
 To crisp up the crust, remove the bread from its wrapping, thaw, and then put in a 350°F oven for ten minutes.
 Learn about these other 15 food storage guidelines you didn't know.

 To freeze a freshly baked pie, cool to room temperature.
 Wrap in plastic and foil and label with a piece of tape, noting the type of filling and the date.
 If a pie has a sticky filling that is hard to wrap, freeze the pie first and then wrap it.
-Watch out for these 12 frozen foods you should avoid at all costs.
+Watch out for these food storage tricks that will make your food last longer.

 You can freeze some fresh herbs, such as parsley, chives, and basil.
 Wash the herb, shake, then pat dry with paper towels.
 Mince it and freeze in a plastic container.
 In addition, fresh ginger root keeps well frozen.
 Put the ginger in a plastic bag and put in the freezer, grate it as needed.